mauriciocramos/HAR-ADL/README.md

 The data set used in this project is from the University of California Irvine (UCI) Machine Learning Repository: Human Activity Recognition Using Smartphones Data Set Version 1.0.
 The data set represents data collected from 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted Samsung Galaxy S smartphone with embedded accelerometer and gyroscope inertial sensors.
 The original documentation is available [here](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

-The data set for this project is available at [Cloudfront](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) and [UCI](http://archive.ics.uci.edu/ml/machine-learning-databases/00240/UCI%20HAR%20Dataset.zip).
+The data set for this project is available at [Cloudfront](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) or [UCI](http://archive.ics.uci.edu/ml/machine-learning-databases/00240/UCI%20HAR%20Dataset.zip).

 HAR-analysis repository
 -----------------------